 “When you have stalwarts like Google and potentially Amazon, it will launch a next phase of hyper-growth for tech companies in New York and the broader tri-state area,” Ives said.
 “It’s going to be a land grab.”

-In regard to banking companies, AllianceBernstein, which manages $554 billion in assets, is in the process of moving its headquarters to Nashville, Tennessee, which will create around 1,050 jobs.
+In regard to Business banking companies, AllianceBernstein, which manages $554 billion in assets, is in the process of moving its headquarters to Nashville, Tennessee, which will create around 1,050 jobs.

 Some other examples of banks either establishing themselves or expanding their presence in other parts of the country in recent years are Credit Suisse in Raleigh, North Carolina, Goldman Sachs in Salt Lake City, and Deutsche Bank in Jacksonville, Florida.